youngcet/payfast/README.md

 ## Conclusion

-This package allows you to easily integrate PayFast into your Flutter project and FlutterFlow.
+This package allows you to easily integrate Payfast into your Flutter project and FlutterFlow.
 The integration can be fully customized to match your app's payment requirements.
 For production, ensure that you replace the sandbox configuration with live credentials and URLs.

 ## Contributing